saranobrega/Document-Processing-Project-/README.md

 # Object detection - Document Understanding Project
-Implementing the Faster-RCNN model for an object detection project.
+Implementing Faster-RCNN model in Pytorch Lightning for an object detection project.
 The goal is to detect main features in document images, namely headers, tables, footers and order line items.

 Note: for privacy reasons I cannot provide the full code implementation.
 For more information reach me out!